TryAtSoftware/Extensions/TryAtSoftware.Extensions.Collections.md

 _They can come in handy whenever it is required to work over a group of bits collectively, rather than individually._
 The produced result will be a `Bitmask` instance as well.

+> The operations bitwise-and, bitwise-or and exclusive-or do not require both of the operands to have the same length.
+> You can visualize this by padding the shorter bitmask with enough **trailing** zeros.

 > For .NET 7 or above the `Bitmask` type implements the `IBitwiseOperators<Bitmask, Bitmask, Bitmask>` and `IShiftOperators<Bitmask, int, Bitmask>` interfaces.

 ```C#